sourcegraph/handbook/content/departments/tech-ops/process/vendor-reviewer-guide.md

 - New vendor onboarding - new contracts/services/tools
 - Annual review - annual risk review that helps us keep track of vendor risk (i.e. are their certifications still in place, did any of their policies change, etc.)
 - Offboarding - when we want to terminate or sunset a vendor we have previously engaged with
-- Other (eg. upgrades/renewals) - anything that doesn’t fit in the above categories

 ## Data